Jeff Joniak: Reception

 As the Bears' announcer, Joniak became known for his enthusiasm and use of slogans.
-"Fade to black" is his cachphrase whenever the Bears won a game, which he introduced in 2005 when Bears cornerback Charles Tillman intercepted Detroit Lions quarterback Jeff Garcia's pass in overtime and returned it for the game-winning touchdown.
+"Fade to black" is his catchphrase when the Bears win a game, which he introduced in 2005 when Bears cornerback Charles Tillman intercepted Detroit Lions quarterback Jeff Garcia's pass in overtime and returned it for the game-winning touchdown.

 His calls are also considered synonymous with the career of Bears returner Devin Hester, and the two would become close friends.
 During Hester's rookie season, Joniak coined the moniker "Windy City Flyer" and described him with the proclamation, "Devin Hester, you are ridiculous!".
 His call of Hester returning the Super Bowl XLI opening kickoff for a touchdown has been widely praised, though Joniak conceded he had been nervous about working a Super Bowl at the moment and avoided listening to replays for a year.
 Joniak also introduced Hester when he received his Pro Football Hall of Fame induction ring in 2024.

 Joniak was inducted into the Chicagoland Sports Hall of Fame on September 25, 2019, at Wintrust Arena.